Fully Automated HTML and Javascript Rewriting for Constructing a Self-healing Web Proxy: Evaluation

 \subsection{RQ1: Effectiveness of Self-healing Web Applications}

-We now present the results of this first research question. \autoref{tab:errors_handled} shows the top 10 types of errors in the considered benchmark and how they are handled by \tool.
+We now present the results of the first research question. \autoref{tab:results} shows the top 10 types of errors in the considered benchmark and how they are handled by \tool and \extension.

 The first column contains the rank of the error type.
 The second column contains the error type, represented by the message of the error.
-The third column shows the number of web pages that contain this errors.
-The fourth column presents the number of different domains where the error is present.
-The fifth column contains the initial number of occurrences of the error in the \bench.
-The sixth column contains the number of healed error with \tool.
-The seventh column contains the percentage of the evolution, a negative percentage represents a decrease of the number of errors, a positive percentage an increase in the number of errors.
+The third column contains the number of healed errors with \tool.
+The fourth column contains the percentage of errors fixed with \tool.
+The fifth column contains the number of healed errors with \extension.
+The sixth column contains the percentage of errors fixed with \extension.

 The first major result lies in the first row.
-It presents the error "XXX is not defined", which is the most common on the web according to our sampling.
-This error is present in 200 web pages across 166 different domains.
-It is thrown 307 times (meaning that some web pages throw it several times).
+It presents the error ``XXX is not defined'', which is the most common on the web according to our sampling.
+This error is present in 200 web pages across 166 different domains (see \autoref{tab:errors_handled}).
+It is thrown 307 times, meaning that some web pages throw it several times.
 With \tool, this error is healed 184/307 times, which represents a major improvement of 59.93\%.
+With \extension, this error is healed 36/307 times, which represents a major improvement of 11.72\%.

 A second major result is that \tool is able to handle at least one error for the five most frequent Javascript errors.
 It succeeds to heal between 3.27\% and 59.93\% of the five most frequent Javascript errors in our benchmark.
-Overall, 248 errors are automatically healed, meaning that \tool reduces by 30.02\% the number of errors in the benchmark;
+Overall, \tool handles 248 errors, and \extension handles 88 errors.
+It means that \tool reduces by 30.02\% the number of errors in the benchmark and \extension 10.67\%. {Those results also indicate that the drawback of using a browser extension is almost 20\% fewer handled error.}

 Now we discuss the categories of healed errors.
-We identify whether: \begin{enumerate}[leftmargin=*] \item \emph{All errors disappeared:} no error happens anymore in the page loaded with \tool, meaning that one or a combination of rewriting strategies have removed the errors. \item \emph{Some errors disappear:}, there are fewer errors than in the original \trace. \item \emph{Different errors appear:} at least one error still, and it is a new error (new error type or new error location) that has never been seen before. \item \emph{No strategy applied:} the error type is not handled by any of the strategies and thus there are the same errors than in the original \trace. \end{enumerate}
+We identify whether: \begin{enumerate} \item \emph{All errors disappeared:} no error happens anymore in the page loaded with our tool, meaning that one or a combination of rewriting strategies have removed the errors. \item \emph{Some errors disappear:} there are fewer errors than in the original \trace. \item \emph{Different errors appear:} at least one error still, and it is a new error (new error type or new error location) that has never been seen before. \item \emph{No strategy applied:} the error type is not handled by any of the strategies, and thus there are the same errors than in the original \trace. \end{enumerate}